By Anna Ribas, on 24 August 2021

-When done well, lead capture can be a highly valuable marketing tool, especially when you consider that, on average, only around 30% of visitors will return to your site.
-By collecting their personal data, you can begin to develop a relationship with potential leads and convince them to return.
+When done well, lead capture can be a precious marketing tool, especially when you consider that, on average, only around 30% of visitors will return to your site.
+By collecting their personal data, you can develop a relationship with potential leads and convince them to return.

 How to Capture Leads

 There are various formats currently used for capturing lead information.
 For example, you might use a lead capture form for newsletter subscriptions or a quote request form on your website.
 You can also use pop-ups or virtual chatbots to collect personal data from visitors.

 Whatever method or method you opt for, it’s important to remember the three golden rules of lead capture: